aye-nyeinSan/Chapter3CaseStudy/README.md

 # Chapter3CaseStudy
-This repositorie contain JavaFX desktop application using concept multithreading.
+This repository contains JavaFX desktop application using concept multithreading with pdfBox external package.